tranvantuantrung/chat-app/README.md

-# Realtime Chat App
+# Chat App

-Realtine Chat App is my pet project, can be used to chat online with friends.
+Chat App is my pet project, can be used to chat online with friends.

 ## Description